missing-semester-cn/missing-semester-cn.github.io/package-management.md

 versions of a particular piece of software.
 Sometimes, your build tool will handle this naturally (e.g. by building a static binary).

-For other build tools and programming languages, you can handle this with virtual environments (e.g. with the [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) tool for Python).
+For other build tools and programming languages, one approach is handling this with virtual environments (e.g. with the [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) tool for Python).
 Instead of installing dependencies system-wide, you can install dependencies per-project in a virtual environment, and _activate_ the virtual environment